 Cement pools are a popular inground option because they’re extremely flexible (you can make them as big or as small as you like and in any shape, you can imagine).
 And, because they are painted, you have the freedom to make them any colour you like and even add custom designs.
 However, the porous nature of concrete can lead to algae and bacteria growth.
 This means cement pools require more maintenance.
 They also have a labour-intensive installation process that can get quite costly and does require quite a bit of time.

 Fiberglass pools, however, are an excellent option.
-Not only do they come pre-fabricated (meaning installation is quick and easy), they can be both inground or freestanding (perfect for properties that have a large slope).
+They come pre-fabricated, meaning installation is quick and easy.
 Their gel coating protects the shell from UV damage as well as algae and bacteria.
 This makes them much easier to maintain and requires fewer chemical treatments.
 Their flexible construction also allows them to naturally shift with the ground around them, and they are less prone to cracking.

 Once you’ve chosen the type of pool construction, you’ll need to consider if you want to attempt to handle the installation by yourself or hire a builder.
 Unless you have prior experience with pool installation, hiring a professional is always advised.
 It will save you money in the long run as they’ll be able to handle unexpected issues as they arise.